11.2 Bachelor of Environmental Health (After Degree)

 - Mentoring: Formal Community Placement

 Following successful completion of the program, students are eligible to sit the national Canadian Institute of Public Health Inspectors (CIPHI) Board of Certification examinations for entry to practice as public health inspectors or environmental health officers.
 Students who wish to pursue national certification as public health inspectors are required to complete ENVH561 (Field Experience in Public Health Inspection), the 12-week field experience option.
 ENVH561 (Field Experience in Public Health Inspection) is not available to International students.
-[Approved by the Faculty Council of the Faculty of Science on September 24, 2020]

 E. Graduation Requirements